JMRI/JMRI/scripts/HOWTO-distribution.md

         open https://github.com/JMRI/JMRI/pulls?utf8=✓&q=is%3Apr+is%3Amerged+no%3Amilestone++merged%3A%3E2020-06-01+
 ```

-For each, if it doesn't have the right milestone set, and is a change to the release code (e.g. isn't just a change to the CI settings or similar), add the current milestone.’
+For each, if it doesn't have the right milestone set, add the current milestone.’

 ================================================================================
 ## Create the Release Branch